baron-g8hub/RAZSmartDeskSolution/README.md

-Submission of the coding exam for RazorERP .Net Developer.
+Submission of the coding exam for .Net Developer.

 1. Repository of the project both the Asp.Net Core WebAPI solution and Database.
  - I named the exam project as “RAZSmartDesk”.